-A WordPress theme is more than a splash of color, and plugins are more than just an added bit of functionality.
+A WordPress theme is more than a splash of color.
+Plugins are more than just an added bit of functionality.
 Neither of them affects just a single isolated part of your website, and as such, there is no room for errors in their coding.

-If you are selling something on your website, have a large audience, or stake your reputation on it in any way, even a day or two of having your site down could hurt your business, much more than you would have had to initially pay for the theme or plugin.
+You might be selling something on your website, like an eCommerce store.
+You might have a large audience, or stake your reputation on it in any way, like a news website.
+In all cases, even a day or two of having your site down could hurt your business, much more than you would have had to initially pay for the theme or plugin.